oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

    1. The salt value as described in (#disclosures_for_object_properties).
    2. The array element that is to be hidden.
 This value can be of any type that is allowed in JSON, including numbers, strings, booleans, arrays, and objects.

-The Disclosure string is created by JSON-encoding this array and base64url-encoding the byte representation of the resulting string as described in (#disclosures_for_object_properties).
+The Disclosure string is created by base64url-encoding the UTF-8 byte sequence of the resulting JSON array as described in (#disclosures_for_object_properties).
 The same considerations regarding variations in the result of the JSON encoding apply.

 For example, a Disclosure for the second element of the `nationalities` array in the following JWT Claims Set: